-HMRC’s Risk and Intelligence Service (RIS) identifies the cases for compliance checks.
-This is to remove any bias from the process.
-Whilst cases are usually selected because a risk has been identified, random selections are also made.
-Disgruntled former employees or former spouses of business owners can be a source of HMRC information, although RIS officers are well aware that such information may be incorrect.
+HMRC’s Risk and Intelligence Service (RIS) are generally responsible for identifying the cases for compliance checks, which are selected because a risk has been identified.
+However, some compliance checks are carried out in Local Compliance as part of HMRC’s random enquiry programme.
+Disgruntled former employees or former spouses / partners (of both the business and personal variety) of owners can be a source of HMRC information, although RIS officers are well aware that such information may be incorrect and motivated by non-tax considerations.
 Employers may wish to consider what could have prompted a check and ensure that they address the issue in their initial meeting with HMRC, since the officer conducting the check is told of any risk that has been identified.

 Although at one time it was generally thought that an employer could expect ‘a PAYE review’ every six or so years, this is no longer the case and some employers may not be selected for review for many years, if ever.

-Employer compliance checks include the operation of statutory payments and deductions such as statutory sick pay (SSP), statutory maternity pay (SMP), statutory paternity pay (SPP), statutory adoption pay (SAP) and student loan repayments.
-They do not extend to attachment of earnings orders or to other State benefits.
-Although payment of the
+Employer compliance checks include the operation of statutory payments and deductions such as statutory sick pay (SSP), statutory maternity pay (SMP), statutory paternity pay (SPP), statutory adoption pay (SAP), shared parental

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.